CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 Modifiers can be supplied in any order.
 Modifiers list: SLC, GLC, TFE, LWE, DA, R128.
 The TFE flag requires additional the VDATA register.

-The MIMG instructions is executed in order.
+The MIMG instructions are executed in order.
 Any MIMG instruction increments VMCNT and it decrements VMCNT after memory operation.
 Any memory-write operation increments EXPCNT, and it decrements EXPCNT after reading data from VDATA.